-Item Evidence providing relevant information and documents to the other party to enable them to understand the issues involved and how the dispute might be resolved considering possible resolution through alternative dispute resolution processes attempting to negotiate with the other party with a view to resolving some or all of the issues in dispute.
-Supporting documentation Any evidence which may support IHPA in its investigation of the dispute (for example, data, information, agreements).
+- notifying the other party of the issues in dispute and offering to discuss them with a view to resolving the dispute - providing relevant information and documents to the other party to enable them to understand the issues involved and how the dispute might be resolved - considering possible resolution through alternative dispute resolution processes - attempting to negotiate with the other party with a view to resolving some or all of the issues in dispute.

+Supporting documentation

+Any evidence which may support IHACPA in its investigation of the dispute (for example, data, information, agreements).
+This should include information that demonstrates that the state or territory's position aligns with the intent of the cross-border principles outlined in clause A110 of the Addendum.

 Copies of any intergovernmental agreements or agreements between states or states and territories.

-Independent Hospital Pricing Authority
+Independent Health and Aged Care Pricing Authority